shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab5.md

 11. Click on **OK**.

     >**Note:** Feel free to type this expression in, use the menu to select the functions, or copy and paste it.
-This function is setting the value of variable varTempCounter to the value of variable varCounter plus one, (varTempCounter = varCounter + 1).
+This function sets the value of variable varTempCounter to the value of variable varCounter plus one, (varTempCounter = varCounter + 1).

     ![](../media/lab-05/image121.jpg)